 My kids love reading.
 Since they were very young, I have always enjoyed sitting down and reading with them before bedtime or naptime.
 Not only has it been useful in teaching them to read, but it is also valuable bonding time for us.

 My husband, unfortunately, has not had many opportunities for reading.
 Between all his deployments, late nights at work, and time away from home, he rarely gets a chance to read with the kids.

 Luckily, technology is changing that.
 Here are some special ways that technology is helping military families to read together despite the distance.
-Today I’ll tell you about some free programs, and host a Christmas giveaway for military families.

 “New technology helps military kids read with distant family members, despite the distance.” ~The Seasoned Spouse

 The Caribu app lets military kids read with distant family in real time

 Caribu is a combination of Skype and an eBook.
 It allows kids to see and read with another adult in real time, so they can read a book together.
 This is great for bedtime during deployment, or for staying connected with grandparents and other family members back home.
 My kids have lived far from grandparents most of their lives, so this is a great way to let them read a book together.

 You must have a Caribu account to use the app.
 Only one user needs to pay for it, but there is typically a monthly fee.
 During the month of November, to honor the military, Caribu is giving service members and military families six months of free access to the app.
 Visit the Caribu military discount page to learn more about the program and offer.

 Through November, military families can get the Caribu reading app FREE for 6 months! #militarykids Click To Tweet